RecipeShare Test Kitchen

-Bright citrus tartlets with Basque shortbread, lime confit, silky lime cream, lime meringue and lemon gel for a stunning floral-inspired dessert.
+Bright citrus tartlets with Basque shortbread, lime confit, silky lime cream, lime meringue and lemon gel for a floral-inspired dessert.

-These Citrus Flower Lime Tartlets with Lemon Gel capture everything magical about French citrus pâtisserie—bright flavors, silky textures, and an elegant floral design that makes each tartlet look like it’s blooming on the plate.
-With a buttery Basque shortbread crust, lush lime confit, creamy lime curd, a whisper-light lime meringue, and a glossy lemon gel center, this dessert is the perfect harmony of zesty, floral, and sweet notes.
+These Citrus Flower Lime Tartlets with Lemon Gel combine bright citrus flavors, smooth textures, and a floral design.
+They use a buttery Basque shortbread crust, lime confit, lime curd, lime meringue, and a lemon gel center.

 Each bite balances: